wapmorgan/CabArchive/README.md

 ```
 This method returns raw file content of `$filename`.

 _This method is in development now.
-For some reasons cab files has different format that described on Microsoft site_
+For some reasons cab files has different format than described on Microsoft site_

 ## CAB Format
 - .CAB-files format is described at https://msdn.microsoft.com/en-us/library/bb417343.aspx